PEXANE2/azure-docs.tr-tr/articles/azure-functions/functions-bindings-storage-blob-output.md

 # <a name="javascript"></a>[JavaScript](#tab/javascript)

-JavaScript 'te, kullanarak `context.bindings.<name from function.json>`blob verilerine erişin.
+JavaScript 'te, kullanarak blob verilerine erişin `context.bindings.<name from function.json>` .

 # <a name="python"></a>[Python](#tab/python)